michelegranatiero/blockchain-project/README.md

 # FedEthML

-### Blockchain project: decentralized machine learning - Sapienza University of Rome
+### Blockchain project - Sapienza University of Rome

-This is the project for the fall 2023 blockchain exam at Università di Roma - La Sapienza.

 Our Dapp, FedEthML, shows how the blockchain technology can be adopted to address two of the main issues of Federated Learning.
 The first is centralization: the central